Pushing the limits of Markdown

 My underlying CSS is messy, but it works.
 The two areas I struggled with most were:

-Horizontal spacing and sizing of images.
+Horizontal layout and sizing of images.
 Although I got this to work with percentage widths, these needed too many horrible positioning hacks in the ‘image rows’.
 Also, printing of pages with percentage widths is still full of layout bugs in all the browsers I tested.
 So, I resorted to old-fashioned pixel widths, negative margins, and floats — for everything — plus my ‘hidden hr trick’ for rows.

 Precise vertical spacing of text, headings, horizontal rules, and images, can get surprisingly complex.
 My CSS relies on using